gwasky/hooligan-streams/README.md

   - Create a Task Definition, specifying the image pushed to the ECR repository
   - Create an ALB, configure ALB target groups with the NodeApp port as a target port, configure listener rules for both HTTP and HTTPS
     - Configure DNS, add an A record for this service to lb hosted Zone
     - Configure Service discovery on the NodeApp service
+  - Things to consider:
+    - Auto Scaling groups to scalability
+    - Web Application Firewall, log to Cloudwatch